 A lot of it came down to things like product-to-market fit, website conversion rate optimization, and marketing strategy.

 When it comes to deciding which marketing strategy to use for your eCommerce store, it usually comes down to Facebook Ads vs. Google Ads.
 Which one is better?

 Today, we’ll be going over the pros and cons of each ad platform to decide which one is best for your business.

-In this guide, learn all about Facebook ads vs Google ads to determine which platform will work for your e-commerce business.
+In this blog, you’ll learn all about Facebook ads vs Google ads to help you determine which platform will work best for your eCommerce business.

 - How Do Facebook Ads Work?

 - What Are the Main Differences between Facebook Ads and Google Ads?